Paying and Persuading: Appendix B: The Strong Topology on Contracts

 {B.\arabic{proposition}}

 {B.\arabic{definition}}

 {B.\arabic{corollary}}

-In this appendix we formally define the \emph{strong topology} for strategies $\sigma: H^\infty \to \mcal X^\infty$ where $\mcal X$ is a normed compact topological space, $H$ is some finite alphabet\footnote{I remark here that the space of histories in the paper is not drawn from some finite alphabet since $\Delta(\Theta) \times A$ is uncountable.
-However, by a revelation principle, the space of strategies is isomorphic (up to payoffs) to one where $M = A$ (though taking this isomorphism immediately complicates the proof of Theorem \ref{t: transfers as last resort} and hence is not invoked explicitly).
-However, when $M = A$, the alphabet can be taken to be exactly $A$, which is finite.
-Thus the strong topology can be invoked in the proof of Theorem \ref{t: transfers as last resort}.} and $H^\infty$ and $\mcal X^\infty$ denote the product topological spaces over $H$ and $\mcal X$, respectively.
-It will be useful to identify strategies $\sigma$ with their \emph{basis decompositions}, i.e. write it as a sequence of outputs of time-$\xi$ histories where the $t$-th coordinate is the element of $\mcal X$ mapped by the time-$\xi$ projection of histories, i.e.
+In this appendix I formally define the \emph{strong topology} for contracts $\sigma: H^\infty \to \mcal X^\infty$ where $\mcal X$ is a compact subset of a normed topological space\footnote{Note by the Kuratowski embedding theorem assuming the existence of the norm is without loss of generality, because every metric space can be isometrically embedded in a normed space.}, $H$ is some finite alphabet\footnote{I remark here that the space of histories in the paper is not drawn from some finite alphabet since $\Delta(\Theta) \times A$ is uncountable.
+To apply the strong topology, apply the following transformation.
+First, reduce $\Sigma$ to equivalence classes modulo $\bb{Q}^\sigma$, $\Sigma/\bb{Q}^\sigma$: that is, $\sigma \equiv \sigma'$ if $\bb{Q}^\sigma = \bb{Q}^{\sigma'}$.
+Second, use the revelation principle to write the space of contracts $\tilde \Sigma$ where $S = A$ directly; this is without loss of generality up to $\bb{Q}^{\sigma}$.
+Thus $\tilde \Sigma/\bb{Q}^{\sigma} = \Sigma/\bb{Q}^{\sigma}$, and we can endow the latter with the strong topology as we can endow the former with the strong topology.
+Thus the strong topology can be invoked in the proof of Theorem \ref{t: transfers as last resort} on the space of equivalence classes up to $\Sigma/\bb{Q}^{\sigma}$, which is sufficient for our purposes to apply the squeezing lemma and conclude that transfers are a last resort.} and $H^\infty$ and $\mcal X^\infty$ denote the product topological spaces over $H$ and $\mcal X$, respectively.
+It will be useful to identify contracts $\sigma$ with their \emph{basis decompositions}, i.e. write it as a sequence of outputs of time-$\xi$ histories where the $t$-th coordinate is the element of $\mcal X$ mapped by the time-$\xi$ projection of histories, i.e.

 where $h^\xi$ is the projection of $h \in H^\infty$ onto its time-$\{\zeta \leq \xi\}$ cylinder and $\sigma(h^\xi): h^\xi \to \mcal X$ maps the time-$\xi$ projection onto an individual element of $\mcal X$.